 When processing a choice, there are two ways to resolve the intended branch.
 In one, speculative parsing is used.
-In the other, a direct dispatch to a branch is performed.
+In the other, a constant-time direct dispatch to a branch is performed.

+Resolving Choices via Speculation

 Speculative resolution works as follows:

 Attempt to parse the first branch of the choice.